Gustavo-SF/daredata-resources/README.md

 # DareData Resources

-A collection of resources for data scientists.
+A collection of learning resources curated by the DareData network.

 <br>